kimh/kimh.github.io/source/_posts/2014-06-22-experiment-to-suspend-and-resume-docker-container-with-criu.markdown

 ```

 Did you get ```Looks good.``` message?
 You may get some warnings, but you can ignore them.

-Before doing our expriment with containers, let's checkpoint and restore normal Linux process with CRIU.
+Before doing our experiment with containers, let's checkpoint and restore normal Linux process with CRIU.
 The example comes from [one of CRIU HOWTO pages](http://criu.org/Simple_loop).

 First, we need to create a simple loop script.

 ```
 $ cat > test.sh <<-EOF
 #!/bin/sh
-while :; do
+while true; do
+ date
  sleep 1
-    date
 done
 EOF